 For example, liquid water drips down a chilled glass of lemonade on a hot day because of condensation.
 When the water vapor in the air comes in contact with the cold glass, it slows down the water molecules making them stick together and form a liquid.

-Freezing, melting, deposition and sublimation
+What is freezing, melting, deposition and sublimation?

-When temperature is lowered below its freezing point, water can freeze.
+When the temperature is lowered below its freezing point, water can freeze.
 When water freezes, it expands.
 In lakes and streams, the frozen ice is more buoyant and remains at the top.
 This unique property of water is important for life and the biosphere.

 Melting is essentially the opposite of freezing.
-When temperature is increased to its melting point, water can melt.
-This is important to understand for the consequences of global warming.
+When the temperature is increased to its melting point, water can melt.
+This is important to understand the consequences of global warming.
 For example, if all glaciers melted right now, sea levels would rise about 30 meters.

 Finally, the last two phases are deposition and sublimation which are complete opposites of each other.
 Sublimation is when a solid changes state to a gas, without going into the intermediate liquid phase.
 Whereas deposition is when a gas transforms into a solid state.